Breaks & rest periods policy template

 Purpose & scope

-Why the policy exists and who it applies to.
+Why the policy exists and that it covers all employees on every shift.

 Policy statement

-The organisation's commitment to adequate breaks.
+The commitment to providing adequate, compliant breaks.

 Meal break entitlements

-Duration and timing of meal breaks.
+Duration and timing of unpaid meal breaks by shift length.

 Rest break entitlements